grafana/alloy/docs/sources/reference/components/otelcol.receiver.file_stats.md

 ## Component health

-`otelcol.receiver.file_stats` is only reported as unhealthy if given an invalid configuration.
+`otelcol.receiver.file_stats` is reported as unhealthy when:

+* It is given an invalid configuration.
+* It runs on an unsupported operating system.

 ## Debug information